Last updated: October 30, 2020

-The 2018 Raccoon Oral Rabies Vaccination Project, supported by Anne Arundel County, the U.S. Department of Agriculture’s Wildlife Services and the County Police Department, was conducted from August 30 to September 30.
-The goal of the annual ORV project is to immunize thousands of wild raccoons by placing approximately 85,000 baits containing rabies vaccine throughout Anne Arundel County, Maryland.
+The 2019 Raccoon Oral Rabies Vaccination Project, supported by Anne Arundel County, the U.S. Department of Agriculture’s Wildlife Services and the County Police Department, will be conducted from August 29 to September 30.
+The goal of the annual ORV project is to immunize thousands of wild raccoons by placing approximately 84,500 baits containing rabies vaccine throughout Anne Arundel County, Maryland.
 It helps prevent the spread of rabies.
-In 2017, there were five cases of terrestrial (ground dwelling) animal rabies — 14 raccoons, three bats and one fox.
+In 2018, there were eight cases of terrestrial (ground dwelling) animal rabies — 14 raccoons, three bats and one fox.
 In 2020, Anne Arundel County has had 10 confirmed rabid animals — seven raccoons, two foxes and one bat.

 The Public Health Concern